daverave1212/questguard-starter-adventure/Code/StarterAdventure.md

-## Druid's Home
+## Riven's Home
 _If first time here..._
 The Druid's house perimeter is trapped (_puzzle_).
 Upon arrival, they realize they misused the pronoun - the Druid is actually a he.
 Riven refuses to help unless persuaded (gold? or smth else).
 He can take a look at the curse and give some info and offer a free potion.
 The curses are difficult to remove.
 Shades are drawn to black magic - artefacts, things like that.
-❗ Riven needs a lamp.
-A magical one.
-It protected the gravedigger from evil spirits.
-The old gravedigger had one (insert their relation).
-She also needs something else from there.
 > I haven't seen the curse before.
 I've heard rumors about it, but...
-> Why I live alone...
+> Why I live alone... a long time ago, I accidentally ate someone...
+I had a change in mind [partial truth]
 > Town's folk?
 I've helped cure an ailment for Boris.
 Cat's fever.
 He lost a leg, but he was fine.
 Some other townsfolk too.
 > Mortessa?
 Haven't heard of her. (lie)
 > Sedrik?
 He used to be a noble a long time ago, correct?
 > Black bead?
 Show me...
 I've seen these before, but I have no idea what they are (truth)

+> Riven needs a lamp.
+A magical one.
+It protected the gravedigger from evil spirits.
+The old gravedigger had one (insert their relation).
+> In return, I need a favor.
+Go to the mansion.
+The basement is magically locked with a password.
+The password is Farell.
+From there, bring me the crystal ball.

 **If players got here after going to town, end of Adventure.**

+What could Riven want players to do to help Mortessa?
+- Find information about Sedrik's plans and location
+- Retrieve an item to stop Sedrik